 Remember, a determination of the value of your "pain and suffering” and “loss of enjoyment of life" has both a past and future component to it.
 These 2 components encompass separate determinations of monetary damages by your jury.
 By the time your case is ripe for settlement discussions or reaches trial, the "past component" of your damages will only be based on the time that has passed since your accident.
 The “future component” is likely to encompass your entire future life expectancy.
 However, even with this "objective" type of injury, a great deal is unknown at the very beginning of the case.
 Again, the lawyer that professes to know the result of your medical course immediately after your accident and, therefore, can predict the outcome with a great deal of certainty, may not be the best source of information.

 In addition to the pain and suffering aspect of your damages, there are several other aspects relating to economic loss that need to be evaluated.
 Were you working and, if so, were you able, or will you ever be able, to return to work?
 How much money were you earning and for how long?
 What (if any) benefits have you lost in addition to your earnings (i.e. medical benefits, pension benefits, annuity benefits, vacation benefits, etc.).
 If you cannot return to work at your work of choice, can you get a different and perhaps more sedentary job?
 If so, how much money can you make at that new job to offset economic losses at your old job?
-The issue of whether you can work or perform a different job often entails an entire battle of opinions among experts in the field of employment and a field known as vocational rehabilitation.
+The issue of whether you can work or perform a different job often entails an entire battle of opinions among professionals in the field of employment and a field known as vocational rehabilitation.
 If you are employed, issues relating to your ability to work in the future, as well as past and future economic losses, often involve even more significant sums of money than your claims for the monetary value of your past and future pain and suffering.
 Again, there are too many questions and unknowns that exist at the beginning of your case to responsibly make guarantees or promises regarding the precise result or outcome of your case.

 A good rule of thumb when searching for an injury lawyer in New York is to look for one that can and will point out all of the factors that affect the outcome of your particular case, rather than telling you how many millions of dollars you are assured of recovering before your case even starts.
 An attorney that is conscious of the factors that contribute to the value of your case is more likely to provide diligent representation and maximize your ultimate recovery.